Nike Volleyball Camp at Saint Vincent College

 This Pennsylvania summer camp provides athletes with the opportunity to improve their skills and get better while having fun with other players who share their passion for volleyball.

 - Instruction from collegiate coaching staff and players

 - Excellent residential, dining and training facilities

-- Nike Volleyball camp T-shirt
+- All campers receive a Nike Volleyball Camps T-shirt and prizes!

 Head coach Stephanie Benkowski begins her sixth season at the helm of the Waynesburg volleyball program in 2010.
 She’ll be looking to end a brief one-year hiatus from the PAC Tournament.

 Prior to missing the playoffs in 2009, Waynesburg made it to the postseason following the 2008 campaign.
 That year, the Jackets earned an 11-20 overall record and a 6-8 mark in PAC action.
 As the fifth seed in the tourney, Waynesburg picked up a 3-1 upset victory over number-four Thiel on the Tomcats’ home court.

 It was the first win in the conference tourney for Waynesburg since 2005.
 The Jackets then went on and played well against the eventual champs from Westminster during a 3-1 loss.